Root Beer Ribs

-Root beer is a natural flavor pairing for baby back ribs, and I think it’s because the combination is so perfect that people rave so much.
+Root beer is a natural flavor pairing for baby back ribs, and we think it’s because the combination is so perfect that people rave so much.
 The ribs are fatty and rich the way ribs should be, and the root beer is tangy and sweet in all the ways everybody loves.

 This recipe gets a double dose of root beer – first in a marinade, and then in a quick and sticky homemade sauce – so this recipe is a double dose of awesome.

-Root Beer Rib Marinade Recipe Ingredients
+Root Beer Ribs Ingredients

 - baby back ribs – the star of the show!

 - root beer – acts as a tenderizer for the ribs, and adds sweetness.
+Any type of regular (not diet) cola will work – Coca-Cola, Cherry Coke, Dr. Pepper, etc. We’ve tested them with just about everything, and they all work great!

 - olive oil – for sautéing the garlic and onion as the base for the sauce.